Japan Home Video

 Japan Home Video Co.
-Ltd. (ジャパンホームビデオ株式会社, JapanHōmuBideo Kabushikigaisha) (JHV) is a Japanese media corporation which produces and distributes film and video products and is also involved in TV programming and game software.
+Ltd. (ジャパンホームビデオ株式会社, JapanHōmuBideo Kabushikigaisha) (JHV) is a Japanese home video company which produces and distributes film and video products and is also involved in TV programming and game software.
 It uses the label Alice Japan (アリスJAPAN) for its adult video production.

 Company history and finances

 JHV was established in May 1984 to take advantage of the explosion of videocassette recorders (VCRs) in Japan at that time.
 Following the introduction of commercial VCR Beta recorders in 1975 (and the VHS format in 1976), VCR production in Japan went from one million units in 1978 to 44 million by 1985 fueled largely by the number of movies (including pornography) available on VHS.
 By November 1984, the company had expanded enough to move to new headquarters in the fashionable Harajuku district of Tokyo.

 The company originally used the Penguin (ぺんぎん) label for its videos but in April 1986, JHV founded Alice Japan (アリスJAPAN) as a label for their adult videos (AV).
 The company subsequently expanded into softcore movies, anime productions, computer games and, in 1996, the satellite broadcasting business.
 In February 2000, JHV acquired a building in the Jinbocho area of Tokyo and transferred its headquarters there.
 A further move brought the Production Center to their own building in Tokyo's Nakano City in March 2005 which also became the company headquarters in April 2007.

 For the 2007 fiscal year, the corporation had sales of 2.25 billion yen (about $22.5 million) and a capital of 27 million yen (about $227,000).
 The company employed 34 people and had its headquarters in the JHV Building (JHV中野ビル) in Nakano, Tokyo.